 - Energy-efficient wireless communication (e.g. high-performance applications (radar systems), underwater communication)

 This Master’s programme is offered under the auspices of the 4TU federation.
 This means you will be able to follow a common core programme at the University of Twente, Delft University of Technology, or Eindhoven University of Technology.
 The admission procedures, teaching and examination regulations and academic calendars at all three universities have been carefully coordinated.
 Students are registered at the location of their choice, but they are automatically co-registered at the other two locations to ensure access to the facilities of all three.

-The themes at the University of Twente:
+The topics at the University of Twente are: